Last Updated on September 6, 2023 by Tim Wells

 Step 6: Verify

-At this point, you’re taken back to the app details page, and there are two things to verify here.
+At this point, you’re taken back to the app details page.
+There are two things to verify here.

-First, the the App Cache should be at zero.
-The app is still ‘force stopped’ so it hasn’t had the chance to pre-load anything yet.
+First, the App Cache should be at zero.
+Since we force stopped’ Kodi earlier, it hasn’t had the chance to pre-load anything yet.

-Considering that we started with over 600MB, taking it down to 12KB is a great result.
+Considering that we started with almost 200MB, taking it down to 16KB is a great result.

 Step 7: Re-launch Kodi

-Once you re-start Kodi, it’s essentially like you’re starting it for the first time.
+Once you re-start Kodi, it’s like you’re starting it for the first time.

-You should get a warning box asking for permission to access photos, media and files on your Android device.
+You will get a warning box asking permission to access photos, media, and files on your Android device.

 You should also get the “Preparing for First Run” message.

-While other operating systems make you do into the file system and delete folders, Android lets you do the same thing on only a few clicks.
+While other operating systems make you go into the file system and delete folders, Android lets you do the same thing with only a few clicks.